-The Upper East Side is evolving.
-There are “cool” new restaurants and a few new subway stations that smell like fresh tennis balls and are decorated with Chuck Close paintings.
+The Upper East Side is changing.
+There are “cool” new restaurants and a few new subway stations that smell like fresh tennis balls.
 There’s even a Shake Shack.
 And yet, in so many ways, this neighborhood remains exactly the same as it was 30 years ago.
 Some of the best things are the oldest things, including the people.
 Does Sean Connery have a place in the East Village?
 No he does not.
 So what are you even doing there?

-Between one nine year resident of the neighborhood and two people who grew up here, Team Infatuation knows this area as well as anyone.
-That’s why we put together this complete list of all the Upper East Side restaurants that matter, all in one place.
+From OG establishments to new spots that are actually good, this is your complete guide to all the Upper East Side restaurants that matter, all in one place.
 Consult it anytime you find yourself in the area, or just the next time you’re craving some expensive Italian food.

 If you’re ready to drop some serious money on sushi, this is an excellent place to do so.
 Sushi of Gari is near the top of the list when it comes to high end sushi anywhere in this town, and the individual pieces of raw fish here come topped with things like seared tomato and quail eggs.

-Seki and Gari are very similar – Chef Seki started at Sushi of Gari – but we like Seki the most because of the more laid-back environment and the fact that they’re open until 3 a.m. every single day but Sunday.
+Seki and Gari are very similar – Chef Seki started at Sushi of Gari – but Seki is our favorite sushi spot in NYC because of the laid-back environment and the fact that they’re open until 3am every single day but Sunday.
 So the next time you want sushi late-night and have forgotten that money is a real thing, come here and spend more than you should.

 You can’t really talk about Upper East Side restaurants without at least mentioning Daniel.
 Yes, this is a stuffy and expensive French fine dining establishment, but if you sit in the salon, you can have a very special meal in a setting that’s a bit more relaxed.